michaelromanov/keepr/Readme.md

 Once you get to the point where users can create vaults its time to put them to work.
 Users need a simple way to add a paticular keep to the vault of their choice while browsing.
 Also to give users some credit for creating excellent keeps lets keep track of the number of times a keep has been added to any vault.
 We also want to keep track of the number of views each keep gets.

 ### Step 3 - Prettify
-What this site is already pretty if you follow the mocks :wink: Make sure the features you add are attactive.
+What this site is already pretty if you follow the mocks :wink: Make sure the features you add are attractive.

 ### BONUS Ideas - Sharing the fun